bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML that gives the web page meaning.
+For example, the <p> tag lets the reader know that the text is a paragraph.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block does not allow HTML elements next to it.
+Also,display block commands the whole width available.

+Display inline only takes up the width that is needed.
+Can be stored on the same line

 3. What are the 4 areas of the box model?

+The four areas of the box model are content padding margin, and border.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The property works on cross axis.
+It'll center the items in the column.

 5. Explain why git is valuable to a team of developers.

+Git is valable for a team of developers because it allows developers to work on source code at the same time.
+Without version control, only one developer could work on the code at a time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.